drehnstrom/palm-ai-chat/README.md

-# PaLM API Text demo
+# PaLM API Chat demo

 This demo is a Python Flask web app that uses the Google PaLM API for generative AI.